 Good Morning Denizens of the Salad Fork,

-This weekend was served up like over boiled cabbage soup and banana pudding spilled in my lap; pants around my ankles.
+This weekend was served up like over boiled cabbage soup and banana pudding spilled in my lap with pants around my ankles.
 I shall not go into the first part as it involved someone I euphemistically refer to as “The coke whore.”
-You can conjure up what you will here, but suffice it to say, ole zuki has a bit of a spring in his step this morning.
+You can conjure up what you will here, but suffice it to say, I don’t care!

-It was a lovely soirée with ice sculptures, open bar, and a snappy little quartet playing ‘big band’ music.
-The event began with cocktails and a rich variety of hors d’oeuvres such as Artichoke & Spinach Filo Tartlet, Beef Wellington, followed by one of my favorites, Thai Curry Samosa.
-Everyone seemed to be enjoying themselves amongst background noise only 50 separate conversations can make.
+It was a lovely soirée with ice sculptures, open bar, and a snappy little quartet playing ‘Dillon’ music.
+The event began with cocktails and a rich variety of hors-d’oeuvres such as Artichoke & Spinach Filo Tartlet, Beef Wellington, followed by one of my favorites, Thai Curry Samosa.
+Everyone seemed to be enjoying themselves as only 50 separate conversations could signal.

-VT firmly in hand, I began to wander around looking to join a discussion that would highlight my particular brand of piffle.
-Doing my best ‘Cliff Claven,’ I managed to introduce myself to three women and a wimp-ish looking fellow with a limp handshake.
+VT firmly in hand, I began to wander around looking to join a discussion that would facilitate my particular brand of piffle.
+Doing my best ‘Cliff Claven,’ I managed to introduce myself to three women and a wimp-ish looking fellow with a limp-wristed handshake.
 As it no doubt surprises few, I broke in primarily due to the genetic distribution of the women’s assets.

 Sally politely updated me as to the topic being discussed and asked if I agreed.
-With everyone waiting for a reply, I tried to remember something I’d heard my ex-wife say about a center piece being too large for the table and blurted, “Have you seen the centerpieces on our tables?
+With everyone waiting for a reply, I tried to remember something I’d heard my ex-wife say about a centerpiece being too large for the table and blurted, “Have you seen the centerpieces on our tables?
 They’re HUGE!
 It looks as though someone barfed up a flower garden!
-All it lacks is a Pig’s snout with an apple in its mouth, jeez.”
+All it lacks is a Pig with snout stuffed with an apple, jeez.

-The moral of this accounting is not so much in knowing which fork is the salad fork; rather, make sure you understand the proper way of removing one’s foot from one’s mouth!
+The moral of this accounting is not so much in knowing which fork is the salad fork; rather, make sure you understand the proper way of extricating one’s foot from one’s mouth!
 Jeez.